Rajesh Melaram Rajesh Melaram

 Aidan Meyers Aidan Meyers

-Dr. Melaram presented his research "Human Health Impacts of Freshwater Cyanobacterial Toxins - Epidemiological Insights on Microcystins and Nodularins" to the CCHAB (California Cyanobacteria and Harmful Algal Bloom) Network.
+Dr. Melaram presented his research "Human Health Impacts of Freshwater Cyanobacterial Toxins - Epidemiological Insights on Microcystins and Nodularins" to the California Cyanobacteria and Harmful Algal Bloom (CCHAB) Network.
 His presentation was informative, providing insights into the toxicity and health effects of cyanotoxin exposure, supported by both biological explanations and epidemiological findings.

 Image Credit: Ren et al. (2023)